 The Task Force on Climate-related Financial Disclosures (TCFD) is the global standard for corporate climate-related financial reporting.
-Endorsed by the G7 and G20, more than 2,200 organizations have officially supported reporting in alignment with the TCFD, while countries like the UK and New Zealand have introduced mandatory reporting requirements aligned with the TCFD’s recommendations.
+Endorsed by the G7 and G20, more than 2,200 organizations have officially supported TCFD reporting, while countries like the UK and New Zealand have introduced mandatory TCFD reporting requirements.

 In this blog, we look at how requirements for climate-related financial disclosures are developing for financial and non-financial companies in the largest economy in the world, the United States.